kimbring2/minecraft_ai/README.md

 equip_type: wooden_pickaxe
 Total reward:  37.0
 ```
+Eventually, looking at the items acquired by the agent, we can see that Cobblestones and Stones are collected correctly.

 ## Future Work
 As you can see, when you dig underground to collect stones, the surroundings become very dark.
 In such a case, the surrounding area cannot be grasped, so the torch must be used to clarify the surrounding area.